-At 6:30am, after her breakfast, I went outside onto the porch with her.
+At 6:30am, after giving her some breakfast, I went outside onto the porch with her.
 I remember her looking at me with the those slightly crossed eyes as if to suggest adventures were awaiting; I watched with rattled fear as she ran across what would become, in about an hour, the very busy street.
 I cannot erase that I clearly recalled saying to myself 'that would solve everything'.

 How could I, a lover of slightly crossed-eyed black cats, get to a point of even thinking something like that?